MithrilJS/mithril.js/docs/mithril.md

 It is NOT a "free out-of-jail card".
 You should not use this method to modify element properties that could be modified via the `attributes` argument, nor values outside of the DOM element in question.

 Also note that the `config` callback only runs after a rendering lifecycle is done.
 Therefore, you should not use `config` to modify controller and model values, if you expect these changes to render immediately.
-Changes to controller and model values in this fashion will only render on the next `m.render` or `m.module` call.
+Changes to controller and model values in this fashion will only render on the next `m.render` or `m.mount` call.

 You can use this mechanism to attach custom event listeners to controller methods (for example, when integrating with third party libraries), but you are responsible for making sure the integration with Mithril's autoredrawing system is in place.
 See the [integration guide](integration.md) for more information.